liquibase/custom_policychecks/Regex/Teradata/SqlMustContainCreateProcedure.md

 # SqlMustContainCreateProcedure

-All changesets in the "4_procedure" folder must have CREATE (OR REPLACE) PROCEDURE statement only.
+All changesets in the named folder must have CREATE (OR REPLACE) PROCEDURE statement only.
+For the example, the named folder is "4_procedure".

 regex: `(?is)^((?!(create\s*procedure|replace\s*procedure)).)*$`